rosslancaster1/rosslancaster1.github.io/_posts/2017-08-27-analyzing-the-used-car-market-in-the-uk.md

 * Cars with more ecofriendly fuel sources tend to have higher used car prices
 * Cars with manual transmission have the lowest average used car prices with semi-automatic cars having prices over ten times higher on average
 * McLaren is the make with the highest average used car price and Daewoo is the make with the lowest average used car price
-* Many of the top and bottom 10 makes for list price are also found in the top and bottom 10 for used car price
+* Many of the top and bottom 10 makes for list price are also found in the top and bottom 10 makes for used car price
 * Sales for the top 10 selling manufacturers tended to increase every year from 2011 to 2019 before plummeting in 2020
 * Luxury and sports car brands tended to have the highest resale values while more budget friendly brands had the lowest resale values